-Bonnie studies premodern Japanese poetry, focusing on medieval waka and renga.
-She is interested in cognitive and affective aspects of medieval poetics, including metaphor, synesthetic expression, and changing ways of framing emotional experience in poetry.
-She is also interested in the pathways of intertextual transfer that facilitate poetic developments in the medieval period.
+Bonnie studies Japanese poetry from the Heian through Edo periods, focusing particularly on medieval waka and renga.
+Her interests include the historical development of medieval poetic styles; premodern theories of poetics; and the development of travel poetry.
+With additional interests in narrative theory, cognitive linguistics, affect theory, and ecocriticism, she reads the Japanese short poem as a narrative that constructs emotional experience in ways strongly shaped by its medium.
 Bonnie received a B.A. in classical piano performance from Birmingham-Southern College and an M.A. in Japanese literature from the University of Washington.
 She also spent several years studying renga at Aoyama Gakuin University in Tokyo before coming to Berkeley.